Exercise Science (ES)

 3.0 hours lecture

 Introduction to the interdisciplinary approach to the study of human movement.
 An overview of the concepts within and importance of the sub-disciplines in kinesiology will be discussed, along with career opportunities in the areas of teaching, coaching, allied health, dietetic, and fitness professions.
-(C-ID KIN 100) (CSU, UC)
+(C-ID KIN 100) (CSU/UC)

 ES-253

-Physical Education in Elementary Schools 3 UNITS
+Physical Education in Elementary School 3 UNITS

 2.5 hours lecture, 1.5 hours laboratory